 Traditional training on construction equipment is costly in terms of time and resources.
 Simulation based training on heavy machinery enables companies to cut down on both, while upping their training rate.

 Having an always-available resource enables training institutions and colleges to cut down on programme length, helping them maximise their ROI.

-From case studies, a reported benefit of simulators in construction equipment training is that they can make training between 40% and 70% faster.
+From case studies, a reported benefit of using simulators in construction equipment training is that they can make training between 40% and 70% faster.

-An exclusive focus on construction equipment training using physical equipment in the field can mean extensive costs to construction companies and training facilities.
+An exclusive focus on construction equipment training simulators using physical equipment in the field can mean extensive costs to construction companies and training facilities.

 At base level, direct training on dedicated cranes, excavators and other heavy machinery bears inherent costs in maintenance, fuel and wear and tear.

 For colleges and training facilities, purchasing or renting specialised construction equipment is a considerable expense.